 - 10. Building design along Rosemary: Vertical bays have been incorporated at widow openings, as suggested before, to add a sense of verticality.
-Generally, the building articulation should stress verticality over horizontality, with horizontal expression utilized as a balance to the vertical. - 11.
-Discussed increasing the amount of glass at the first floor along the Rosemary frontage and around the corner along the entrance drive, to help activate the pedestrian experience. - 12.
-Consider reinstating "pergola" like overhangs for roof terraces and at other canopy locations. - 13.
+Generally, the building articulation should stress verticality over horizontality, with horizontal expression utilized as a balance to the vertical.
+The architect believes this is the direction the design has taken. - Discussed increasing the amount of glass at the first floor along the Rosemary frontage and around the corner along the entrance drive, to help activate the pedestrian experience.
+The glass area has been increased at the Rosemary frontage and along the entry drive. - 12.
+Consider reinstating "pergola" like overhangs for roof terraces and at other canopy locations.
+These overhangs have been incorporated to some extent to date, and consideration will be made to incorporate more canopy type space as the design evolves though ZCP. - 13.
 The "frame" massing element that extends to the top of the building and denotes the main building entrance from the courtyard seems a bit out of scale with the rest of the building.
 Consider breaking it down with more articulation (joint lines, smaller panel sizes, projecting cornice/"cap" feature, etc.).
 The same concern for scale could be said for the expanse of glass in the middle.
 It is a rather large area of glass compared to the articulation of the rest of the building.
+This entry area is the hotel brand space.
+The architect continues to work to incorporate these desired architectural elements and balance them with the brand elements acceptable to the hotel.